 Switching which sibling dies not only changes how the family is affected but also another important plot point related to the story’s lore.
 Ellie is referenced in the novel as having a variant of the “Shining” or “Shine”, a mysterious mental power multiple King characters (most commonly children) posses that takes varying forms with elements of telepathy or clairvoyance among other traits.

 Supposedly, almost every child with some degree of the ability loses it as they age, which has drawn criticism toward this King cliche as lazy writing to make otherwise often undeveloped child characters more interesting.
-This plays into the visions that drive Ellie into hysterics toward the ending, alongside her communications with Pascow’s spirit attempting to warn the Creeds of the impending danger the cemetery poses toward them.
+This plays into the visions that drive Ellie into hysterics toward the finale, alongside the spirit of “Pacscow” attempting to warn the Creeds of the impending danger the burial ground poses toward them.

 The ’89 movie omits almost all of this, save for Pascow’s conversations with Ellie, as the “Shine” is never mentioned or alluded to.
 Should this subplot be somehow integrated into the remake, the glaring issue arises when you consider that only Gage is logically left to take his sister’s place now that their roles are effectively flipped.
 The boy’s drastically younger mental faculties however, would make it much more difficult and by extension possibly less cinematic to communicate this link with Pascow to his family.

 How would Gage effectively convey this in a way his mom or grandparents could understand in the time the plot allows as Louis’ conflict transpires?
 Would he write, draw, or spell it out on the fridge?
 It’s definitely not impossible to make that work with a two-three year old but to do so would necessitate a larger role, probably more dialogue, and even more elaborate instruction.
 Would this not defeat the purpose of making it easier working with a toddler?